Fala Chen: 2010–13: Budding film actress

-2015: Movies Pending Release
+2015: movies pending release

 Chen concluded filming for The Treasure, directed by Gordon Chan and Ronald Tsang.

-2021: US feature debut
+2021: American feature debut

-Chen made her US film debut after being cast in the Marvel Cinematic Universe feature film Shang-Chi and the Legend of the Ten Rings as Ying Li.
+Chen made her American film debut after being cast in the Marvel Cinematic Universe feature film Shang-Chi and the Legend of the Ten Rings as Ying Li.
 The movie is directed by Destin Daniel Cretton, and opened in theaters on 3 September 2021.

 Theatre

-2013–16: Stage Debut
+2013–16: Stage debut

 Ever since Chen's contract with Television Broadcasts Limited (TVB) concluded in 2013, she went on to pursue a 4-year Master of Fine Arts in Drama (MFA) Program at Juilliard School with the passion and determination to better herself as a professional artiste.
 The MFA Program only accepts 8 to 10 students each year, and encompasses areas such as production, directing, playwriting, pedagogy, and current trends in American and World Theater.

-Chen's debut on the theatre stage came in 2016 with Skylight – the premiere of Chinese adaptation of the 1995 British play written by David Hare that debuted in West End and Broadway.
+Chen's debut on the theatre stage came in 2016 with Skylight - the premiere of Chinese adaptation of the 1995 British play written by David Hare that debuted in West End and Broadway.
 The play was scheduled to run for 24 shows at the Hong Kong Academy for Performing Arts, but due to overwhelming responses, 11 additional shows were added, making that a total of 35 shows running across 1 July 2016 to 14 August 2016.
 Starring alongside Dayo Wong and Terrance Lau, Skylight was a sold-out show within a few hours, and it received plenty of raving positive reviews including praises for Chen's performance as a theatre actor.